Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Methods

 \subsubsection{\acf{fgsm}:}

 The \ac{fgsm} \cite{fgsm} uses the gradients of the \ac{dnn} to create adversarial examples.
-For an input image, the method uses the gradients of the loss w.r.t. the input image to create a new image that maximises the loss.
+For an input image, the method uses the gradients of the loss w.r.t. the input image to create a new image that maximizes the loss.
 This output is called the adversarial image.
-This following expression summarizes this:
+The following expression summarizes this:

-where $X^{adv}$ is the adversarial image, $X$ is the original input image, $y$ is the original input label, $\varepsilon$ is the multiplier to ensure the perturbations are small and $J$ is the loss.
-There is no guarantee that the generated adversarial examples by this method are similar to its real counterpart.
+where $X^{adv}$ is the adversarial image, $X$ is the original input image, $y$ is the original input label, $\epsilon$ is the multiplier to ensure the perturbations are small and $J$ is the loss.
+There is no guarantee that the generated adversarial examples by this method are similar to their real counterpart.